 - Plantain Flour – made from green plantains, plantain flour is a great resistant starch.
 I love plantains and did a round-up of recipes you can view here.

 - Tapioca Flour/Starch – this is a starch that should be used in moderation and is not tolerated by everyone on the AIP.
 It can be used in conjunction with other flours in baking as well as a thickener, however I do prefer arrowroot as a thickener for sauces and gravies.

 - Arrowroot Flour/Starch – This is my preferred thickener for gravies and sauces.
 It thickens at a lower temperature than cornstarch or conventional flour and has a more neutral taste and very smooth consistency.
 It is also used a lot in AIP baking.

-Remember that any type of sweetener, even a natural one, needs to be consumed in moderation.
+Remember that any type of sweetener, even a natural sweetener, needs to be consumed in moderation.

 - Local, Raw Honey – you really want to source a local honey as there are great benefits for allergy sufferers to consuming local honey.
 The honey you purchase in most grocery stores is not even real honey!

-- Pure Maple Syrup – Grade B maple syrup is darker and richer in minerals and flavor than Grade A maple syrup.
-If you want to read about the differences in Grade A and Grade B maple syrup, this is a great post.
-You have to really read the labels on maple syrup!
+- Pure Maple Syrup – There are a lot of health benefits of maple syrup.
+You have to really read the labels on maple syrup though!
 Most of the traditional ones are not even real maple syrup.